Mistreatment and Inappropriate Professional Interaction Policy

 - Investigation Process for a Formal Complaint

-- The investigation shall be conducted by the Chief Student Affairs Officer with the assistance of other University faculty or staff, as appropriate.
-The Chief Student Affairs Officer will consult the General Counsel on all matters of evidence, policy interpretation and/or procedure.
+- The investigation shall be conducted by the Senior Executive Director of Academic Affairs and Student Services with the assistance of other University faculty or staff, as appropriate.
+The Senior Executive Director of Academic Affairs and Student Services will consult the General Counsel on all matters of evidence, policy interpretation and/or procedure.

-- The Chief Student Affairs Officer may, for good cause shown, exercise discretion in delaying the investigatory phase of a Formal Complaint if dealing otherwise would compromise the investigation or adversely affect the student’s matriculation.
+- The Senior Executive Director of Academic Affairs and Student Services may, for good cause shown, exercise discretion in delaying the investigatory phase of a Formal Complaint if dealing otherwise would compromise the investigation or adversely affect the student’s matriculation.